 - Good return policy.
 While traditional mattresses usually have cumbersome (or non-existent) return policies, online-only mattresses tend to have no- or low-fee, no-hassle policies as long as you return them within the specified time frame.

 What size do you need?
 Standard mattress dimensions in the U.S. are: twin, 39 inches by 75 inches; double or full, 54 inches by 75 inches; queen, 60 inches by 80 inches; standard king, 76 inches by 80 inches; and California king, 72 inches by 84 inches.
 Some high-end mattresses don't come in sizes smaller than a queen, so make sure the mattress you try in the store is available in the size you want.

 How do you sleep?
-Data collected at SleepLiketheDead.com indicates that people who normally sleep on their sides may need a softer mattress than back or stomach sleepers.
-However, a mattress of medium firmness is usually comfortable for everyone.
+People who normally sleep on their sides may prefer a softer mattress than back or stomach sleepers to avoid pressure point pain in the hips and shoulders.
+However, a medium-firm mattress is usually comfortable for everyone.

 Do you overheat at night?
 Foam mattresses retain more body heat than innerspring mattresses.
 A latex mattress may provide better ventilation than memory foam.
 If you find a foam mattress you love, but feel like you sleep too hot, wool mattress toppers (covered in their own report) can help keep you cool.

 Will you share the mattress?
 If you strongly prefer a firm mattress while your partner prefers a soft one or vice versa, your best option may be an air mattress that can be adjusted to a different level of firmness on each side.
 However, those can be pricey.
 Another alternative would be to investigate customizing a latex mattress through a company like FloBeds or Sleep EZ.
 These built-to-order beds don't get any better or worse reviews than other latex mattresses, but they might be worth a shot for those with very different firmness preferences.